sander/hierarchical-deterministic-keys/draft-dijkhuis-cfrg-hdkeys.md

 The Wallet Trust Evidence public key is the root HDK public key.
 To achieve reader unlinkability, the wallet SHOULD limit access to a trusted person identification document provider only.

-To prevent association across identities, the solution provider MUST before issuing Wallet Trust Evidence ensure that the root HDK public key is associated with a newly generated device key pair.
-For example, the solution provider could rely on freshness of a key attestation and ensure that each device public key is attested only once.
+To prevent association across identities, the solution provider MUST before issuing Wallet Trust Evidence ensure that (a) a newly generated device key pair is used and (b) the wallet follows the protocol so that HDK-Root is bound to exactly this key.
+For (a), the solution provider could rely on freshness of a key attestation and ensure that each device public key is attested only once.
+For (b), the wallet could proof knowledge of sk' with a Schnorr non-interactive zero-knowledge proof with base point pk_device.
+This would ensure, that the root blinding key sk' is not shared with the solution provider to reduce the risk of the solution provider unblinding future derived keys.

 ### Issuer Trust Evidence